 Critically examines ethical thinking and behavior for music therapists.
 Includes examination of AMTA Code of Ethics and application of an ethical decision-making model to ethical dilemmas.
+Offered in summer.
 Prerequisite: MT-BC.

 MU 584 Music Psychotherapy (3)

 Examines the use of music in psychotherapy and music as psychotherapy.
 Various theoretical models and techniques are considered.
 Prerequisite: MT-BC.